Bad Elf Flex Mini: RTK Fix Vs Float

 Though the algorithm will report the float at a certain level of vertical accuracy, we highly recommend against collecting points without a RTK fix, as the actual accuracy is significantly worse than reported with a RTK float in our experience.

 A float basically means the math equation used to calculate the Flex Mini's corrected position couldn't be solved without a remainder, resulting in more uncertainty.
-This is caused by a small number of common satellites between the Flex Mini and the base station, an old message resulting from an unstable internet connection, or by not giving the Flex Mini enough time to calculate a fix.
+This is caused by an insufficient number of common satellites between the Flex Mini and the base station, an old message resulting from an unstable internet connection, or by not giving the Flex Mini enough time to calculate a fix.

 Step-by-Step